-The primary ingredient in the practice pills is dextrose made to pharmaceutical standards.
-Other ingredients used in the manufacture of the pills are non-active substances.
+The primary ingredient is sugar (dextrose) made to pharmaceutical standards.
+All ingredients used are inactive.
 The pills do not contain any of the top allergens including milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybeans.
 Additionally they are gluten free, gelatin free, vegan and do not include any form of red dye.

-Can you attempt more than one level per day?
+Can I attempt more than one level per day?

 Completing a Level or Practice Session

 When does a practice session end?